 Snoozing with a supportive pillow is a great way to keep healthy posture and guard against back pain.
 Of course, sleep is something we all do differently, and there is no one-pillow-fits-all rule!
-But don’t worry, folks, my best pillows for back pain review is here to help.
+But don’t worry, folks.
+My roundup of the best pillows for back pain is here to help.

 In this guide, I’m presenting the top seven pillows designed to alleviate back pain and bring you the restorative sleep you need.
-And don’t worry — I picked something for every position so that sleepers of all styles can find their perfect match.
-Plus, I’ll impart my own tips and tricks behind pillow shopping so you’re better equipped to do some research on your own.
+I picked something for every position so that sleepers of all styles can find their perfect match.
+Plus, I’ll impart my own tips and tricks behind pillow-shopping so you’re better equipped to do some research on your own.
 Let’s get started!

-- Best for Back & Neck Pain – Dr. Loth SpineAlign Pillow
+- Best Luxury Pillow for Back Pain – Layla Pillow

-- Best for Back Sleepers with Back Pain – Casper Foam Pillow
+- Best for Combination Sleepers with Back Pain – Marlow Pillow

-- Best Memory Foam Pillow for Back Pain – DreamCloud Best Rest Memory Foam Pillow
+- Best Hypoallergenic Pillow for Back Pain – Eli & Elm Cotton Side-Sleeper Pillow

-- Best Firm Pillow for Back Pain – Avocado Pillow
+- Best Cooling Pillow for Back Pain – Luxome LAYR Pillow

 Disclaimer: The content on Sleepopolis is meant to be informational, but should not replace medical advice.
 If you experience chronic neck or back pain, it’s best to consult your healthcare provider.